vshymanskyy/ViperIDE/docs/Features.md

 - Older MicroPython versions may or may not work.
 Keep your MicroPython up to date.
   *That said, ViperIDE has been reported to work with MicroPython v1.13 back from Sep 2020* 🤠
 - Some USB devices require drivers installation.
 - Some boards are not detected by Android via USB OTG.
+  Try the provided `Use WebUSB instead of WebSerial` setting.
-In such cases, only `BLE`, `WebREPL`, `P2P` connection is possible.
+  Otherwise, only `BLE`, `WebREPL`, `P2P` connection is possible.
 - On iOS, `WebUSB` and `WebBluetooth` are not available.
 Only `WebREPL` and `P2P` works.